SapitoSucio/froggo-guides/docs/script_commands.md

 This command sets a bunch of arrays with a complete list of whatever the invoking character has in their inventory, including all the data needed to recreate these items perfectly if they are destroyed.
-Here's what you get:
+Here`s what you get:

 | Array Name | Description |
 | --- | --- |